sabrallah/sabrallah.github.io/README.md

 ## Contact Information

-For inquiries or feedback, please contact [Your Contact Email].
+For inquiries or feedback, please contact us.

 ---
 *Thank you for being a part of the ALX Photography Platform journey.*